 Broad sidewalks and vintage storefronts blend seamlessly with modern amenities and convenience in this upscale outdoor mall that features 80 upscale stores and great restaurants of all kinds, including Whole Foods, Gelato Da Vinci, Z Gallerie, Pier 1, DSW and Mitchell’s Seafood to name just a few.
 Clay Terrace is located at 14390 Clay Terrace Blvd in Carmel, conveniently off the Meridian/Keystone split, with easy access from 146th street.

 You’ll find everything from locally owned boutiques to national chains shopping.
 Ample parking, park benches situated throughout the mall, and several umbrella stands to help you stay dry make this one shopper-friendly space.
+The mall even offers a playground for the kids, including a slide, teeter-totter, and rock.

 Located at 2000 W 116th Street in Carmel, Coxhall Gardens is a unique, 125-acre community park that features a beautiful, tulip-filled garden area, as well as the gorgeous, twin 90-foot Carillon Bell Towers.